codebydant/LineScanCamera-op/README.md

 # Line Scan Camera
 This is a simple implementation of a Line Scan Camera from a video of an Area Scan Camera using OpenCV 4.1.2.
 A line scan camera uses a single line of sensor pixels (effectively one-dimensional) to build up a two-dimensional image.
 The second dimension results from the motion of the object being imaged.
 Two-dimensional images are acquired line by line by successive single-line scans while the object moves (perpendicularly) past the line of pixels in the image sensor.
 For a given field of view, one line scan camera typically provides more resolution than multiple area scan cameras, at a lower cost, without image smear or the redundant processing of frame overlaps.<br>

-Difference between a line scan camera and an area scan camera can be found here:
+Differences between a line scan camera and an area scan camera can be found here:

 -	Line Scan and Area Scan Cameras for the Inspection of Pharmaceutical Products: https://www.youtube.com/watch?v=EzL_3BbEI20